 C.-H. Chan, T. Ornthammarath

 The seismic hazard model for Continental Southeast Asia (SEA) covers Myanmar, Thailand, Vietnam, Laos, Cambodia, Singapore, and West Malaysia.
 The model was developed by a group of scientists from Singapore, Thailand, Myanmar and Vietnam.
-Two seismic source models were independently developed by Chan et al. (in prep) and Ornthammarath et al. (in prep).
-The source model of Chan et al. (in prep) covers a region that is larger than the extent of the SEA model used in the global mosaic, with sources extending east to Papua New Guinea and south to Indonesia, while the source model of Ornthammarath et al. (in prep) covers the same extent of the SEA model used in the global mosaic.
+Two seismic source models were independently developed by Chan et al. (2017) and Ornthammarath et al. (2020).
+The source model of Chan et al. (2017) covers a region that is larger than the extent of the SEA model used in the global mosaic, with sources extending east to Papua New Guinea and south to Indonesia, while the source model of Ornthammarath et al. (2020) covers the same extent of the SEA model used in the global mosaic.
 Both source models are included in the final SEA model by using a source model logic tree, where the models are assigned equal weights.
 The Ground Motion Characterisation for the two models is the same.
 The ground motion logic tree contains ground motion prediction equations for active shallow crust and, subduction interface and intraslab.
 The SEA model was originally created for the OpenQuake (OQ) engine.
 Previous studies in the region include Petersen et al., 2004.

 Information about the OQ model versions and input files can be found on the Results and Dissemination page.